RamtinTJB/Sudoku/README.md

 bool solve(board& brd) {
     std::vector<cell> empty_cells = brd.get_all_empty_cells();

-    if (empty_cells.empty())
+    // No empty cells means the Sudoku has been solved if (empty_cells.empty())
         return true;

     cell unassigned = empty_cells[0];

+    // Recursively try every possible number in the first
-    for (int i = 0; i <= 9; i++) {
+    // empty cell until the board is full for (int i = 0; i <= 9; i++) {
         brd.put_num(unassigned, i);
         if (brd.is_valid()) {